Guntars123/iBank/README.md

-# iBank Project Setup - bellow
+# iBank Project Setup - below

 Welcome to the iBank project!
 This document provides step-by-step instructions to help you set up and run the project on your local machine.